Off view

 Photo by Jerry L. Thompson

-Forrest Myers’s Four Corners, a visually complex, open, incomplete cube, is composed of four different materials: bronze, stainless steel, weathering steel, and concrete.
-It exemplifies an interest held by many sculptors in the 1960s and 1970s in physically and mentally engaging the viewer and playing with perception.
-In Four Corners, the viewer is invited to enter the sculpture’s space and mentally complete its known Platonic form.
-The work activates additional layers of meaning in its title, which refers not only to the four corners of a cube but also to the four materials used to create the sculpture and perhaps to the far reaches of the globe.
+Forrest “Frosty” Myers’s Four Corners, an open, incomplete cube of fascinating visual complexity, is composed of four different materials: bronze, stainless steel, weathering steel, and concrete.
+It exemplifies an interest, held by many sculptors in the 1960s and 1970s, to engage the viewer physically and mentally and to play with notions of perception.
+Here, the viewer is invited to enter the sculpture’s space and to conceptually complete its form.
+The work activates additional layers of meaning through its title, which refers not only to the four corners of a cube but also to the four materials used in its creation, and perhaps also to the far reaches of the globe.